Phang Nga Bay Excursion

 Traffic is quite busy here.
 From time to time, other long tail boats would pass by us in a near distance.

-Phang Nga Bay is the sheer limestone cliffs that jut vertically out of the emerald green water.
+A distinctive feature of Phang Nga Bay is the sheer limestone cliffs that jut vertically out of the emerald green water.

 Koh Pannyi (also called Sea Gypsy Island) is a Muslim village, hence the mosque.
 The whole of it built out over water on stilts and with a giant rock monolith guarding its rear.

-Phang Nga Bay excursion.
+Ko Panyi has become a popular stopover for lunch break on Phang Nga Bay excursion.
 At lunch time, up to 3,000 tourists tours are brought in to eat and shop for handicrafts.
 As soon as the tourists leave, the community closes up its restaurants and trinket shops and transforms itself from a tourist trap into a quiet community of fishermen.

 We were brought to this restaurant for lunch break.
 The foods were normal, no fresh seafood was served.
 Anyway, I didn't expect they would.